MicrosoftDocs/cloud-adoption-framework/docs/scenarios/sap/sap-power-platform-extend-landing-zone.md

 ### SAP GUI–based RPA in Power Automate for desktop

-When you're looking for ways to automate frequent, mundane, and rules-based tasks, follow the SAP GUI automation patterns and best practices described here and in subsequent articles:
+When you're looking for ways to automate frequent, mundane, and rule-based tasks, follow the SAP GUI automation patterns and best practices described here and in subsequent articles:

 - [Introduction to SAP GUI–based RPA in Power Automate desktop](/power-automate/guidance/rpa-sap-playbook/introduction)

 ### Reporting and analytics with Power BI on SAP HANA Business Warehouse

-For information about real-time analytics, dynamic data visualization, and timely decision making on SAP Business Warehouse (BW), see [PowerQuery SAP Business Warehouse Application Server connector](/power-query/connectors/sap-bw/application-setup-and-connect).
+If you want to implement real-time analytics, dynamic data visualization, and timely decision making on SAP Business Warehouse (BW), see [PowerQuery SAP Business Warehouse Application Server connector](/power-query/connectors/sap-bw/application-setup-and-connect).

 To use the SAP BW Message Server connector in Power BI, you need to install SAP .NET Connector.
 For more information, see [Power Query SAP Business Warehouse Message Server connector](/power-query/connectors/sap-bw/message-setup-and-connect).

 ### Reporting and analytics with Power BI on SAP HANA

-For information about real-time analytics, dynamic data visualization, and timely decision making on SAP HANA systems, see [Power Query SAP HANA database connector](/power-query/connectors/sap-hana/overview).
+If you want to implement real-time analytics, dynamic data visualization, and timely decision making on SAP HANA systems, see [Power Query SAP HANA database connector](/power-query/connectors/sap-hana/overview).

 > [!NOTE]
 > Access to the SAP HANA database ports from your desktop might not always be permitted.
 You might need to configure firewall rules to enable this access.